Pobermeier/myreads/README.md

 # MyReads - Book Discovery App

 MyReads is a small-scale front-end application powered by React:
 Discover interesting new reading opportunities with the integrated search functionality and add them to your reading list.
 Organize your book list neatly and keep track on your reading progress by sorting your books into categorized book shelves.

 This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Visit the [Create React App documentation](https://facebook.github.io/create-react-app/docs/) for more information about the bootstrapping process and scripts create-react-app offers.

+You can check out the live project by clicking [here](https://dreamy-montalcini-ecda51.netlify.com/).

 ## Installation